nasa/harmony-netcdf-to-zarr/README.md

 ### Python & Project Dependencies

-In order to be able to run the automated tests after making changes, install Python (3.9), and create a Python virtual environment.
+In order to be able to run the automated tests, install Python (3.9), and create a Python virtual environment.

 Install project dependencies: